-- FP1.6 Any member of staff in a placement area, external agency or any other person may raise concerns regarding a student's fitness to practise in writing to the Authorised Officer or his/her nominee as soon as practicably possible. - FP1.7 Referral to the Fitness to Practise procedure will result in an initial investigation of the circumstances by the Authorised Officer or his/her nominee. - FP1.8 The student will be notified immediately in writing of an impending investigation into the alleged "cause for concern" and its nature. - FP1.9 Where the initial investigation indicates that the matter is of a serious nature and the student is on practice placement, if it is thought necessary because of the seriousness of the issue, the student may be temporarily withdrawn from the placement, with immediate effect, by the Authorised Officer or his/her nominee, pending further investigation in accordance with these procedures, the relevant professional body regulations or criminal proceedings. - FP1.10 Consideration must be given by the Authorised Officer or his/her nominee as to whether there may be grounds for the student to be suspended or partially excluded from the University immediately, pending any investigation or hearing, or the conclusion of criminal proceedings or receipt of a satisfactory medical assessment.
+- FP1.5 Any member of academic staff involved with a student's programme who has concerns regarding their Fitness to Practise should inform the Authorised Officer (normally the Dean of School) or his/her nominee in writing as soon as is practicably possible. - FP1.6 Any member of staff in a placement area, external agency or any other person may raise concerns regarding a student's fitness to practise in writing to the Authorised Officer or his/her nominee as soon as practicably possible. - FP1.7 Where the initial referral indicates that the matter is of a serious nature and the student is on practice placement, the student may be temporarily withdrawn from the placement, with immediate effect, by the Authorised Officer or their nominee, pending further investigations in accordance with these regulations, the relevant professional body regulations or criminal proceedings. - FP1.8 Consideration must be given by the Authorised Officer or their nominee as to whether there may be grounds for the student to be suspended from the University immediately, pending any investigation or hearing, or the conclusion of criminal proceedings or receipt of a satisfactory medical assessment. - FP1.9 Referral to the Fitness to Practise procedure will result in an initial investigation of the circumstances by the Authorised Officer or his/her nominee.
+In the case of Social Work, where students must be registered with the SSSC, the regulatory body will be notified and guidance sought where so required.